 Section 1.
 The Board shall employ a chief staff executive who shall have the title of President and CEO.
 The terms and conditions of employment shall be specified by the Board of Directors.

 Section 2.
-The President and CEO shall manage the affairs of the headquarters office, and shall employ and terminate the employment of members of the staff as necessary to carry out the work of the Association.
-He/She may establish salaries for staff, define their duties, supervise their performance, establish their titles and delegate responsibilities to them.
+The President and CEO shall manage the affairs of all PCMA offices and shall employ and terminate the employment of members of the staff as necessary to carry out the work of the Association.
+They may establish salaries for staff, define their duties, supervise their performance, establish their titles and delegate responsibilities to them.
 The President and CEO shall be an ex-officio member of all committees, without vote.

 NOMINATIONS AND ELECTIONS

-(b) To be a qualified candidate for any officer position, all nominees must be Professional or Supplier Partner members of PCMA for a minimum of three years and have served on the PCMA Board of Directors.
+(b) To be a qualified candidate for any officer position, all nominees must be members of PCMA and have served on the PCMA Board of Directors.
 No member may hold simultaneously any more than one (1) elective officer position.

-(c) To be a qualified candidate for any directorship position, all nominees must be Professional or Supplier Partner members of PCMA for a minimum of three years.
+(c) To be a qualified candidate for any directorship position, all nominees must be members of PCMA.
 No member may hold simultaneously any more than one (1) elective officer or directorship position.

-(d) Additional nominations for any officer or directorship position may be made by written petition signed by five percent (5%) of the membership.
-Such petitions must be received by the President and CEO no later than November 1.
+(d) Additional nominations of qualified candidates for any officer or directorship position may be made by written petition signed by five percent (5%) of the membership.
+Such petitions must be received by the President and CEO no later than October 1.

 (f) In the event that qualified candidates are nominated by petition for any office an election shall be conducted by a confidential mail or electronic ballot of the membership.
 Such election shall be conducted by a qualified disinterested third-party approved by the Executive Committee.
 The President and CEO shall provide to the third party the following: